-Created by the 1989 amendment to the New York City Charter, the Equal Employment Practices Commission (EEPC) is an independent, non-mayoral entity empowered to audit, evaluate, and monitor the City of New York’s employment programs, practices, policies, and procedures to ensure that municipal entities, and the City as an employer, maintain a properly structured and efficiently administered affirmative employment program of equal opportunity for minority group members and women employed by, or seeking employment with, City government.
-Agencies and entities within the EEPC’s jurisdiction are those that are funded in whole or in part by the City treasury, those in which the majority of the board members are appointed by the Mayor, and those in which the majority of the board members serve by virtue of being City officers.
+Created by the 1989 amendments to the New York City Charter, the Equal Employment Practices Commission (EEPC) is an independent, non-mayoral oversight entity tasked with auditing, reviewing, and monitoring the employment practices of New York City agencies, entities, and offices of elected officials at least once every four years.
+Chapter 36 of the New York City Charter authorizes the EEPC to make a determination that any City entity’s plan, program, or procedure does not provide equal employment opportunity, require appropriate corrective action, and monitor the implementation of the corrective action it prescribes.
+Agencies and entities subject to the EEPC’s audit, evaluation, and monitoring are those that are funded, in whole or in part, by the City treasury, those in which the majority of the board members are appointed by the mayor, and those in which the majority of the board members serve by virtue of being City officers.

 The New York City Charter assigns an EEPC Board of five per diem Commissioners, who serve in staggered four-year terms.
 The EEPC Board of Commissioners is comprised of two appointees each from the Mayor and City Council, and a Chairperson who is appointed jointly by the Mayor and Speaker of the Council.
 This arrangement facilitates the EEPC's exercise of jurisdiction over the employment practices of mayoral and non-mayoral agencies, as well as the offices of elected officials and political appointees.
-EEPC Board members serve until the appointment of a successor.